Revealing self-gravity in a Stern-Gerlach Humpty-Dumpty experiment: Humpty-Dumpty Stern Gerlach experiment as a test for the Schr odinger-Newton equation

 In particular, (\ref{vgpm}) imposes that $V^G_{1,\pm}=-m\,\omega_{s}^2\nu_\pm^2\,\langle z\rangle_\pm$ and $V^G_{2,\pm}=\frac{m\omega_{s}^2}{2}$.
 It follows that $V^G_{1,\pm}+2\,V^G_{2,\pm}\,\langle z\rangle_\pm=0$ so that

-\\ Consequently, the trajectory center of mass is not affected by self-gravity \cite{hatifi2018}; it is only influenced by the magnetic forces.
-This allows us to know at all times the average values of the position and that of the momentum of the center of mass which obey the classical predictions (as we do now).
+\\ Consequently, the trajectory center of mass is not affected by self-gravity, which is a very general feature of S-N equation\footnote{The absence of self-acceleration can be attributed to Galilei invariance as has been shown in Ref.\cite{hatifi2018}, making use of Ehrenfest's theorem.
+Galilei invariance itself results, via Noether's theorem, from the fact that S-N interaction is invariant under translations.}; it is only influenced by magnetic forces.
+This allows us to express analytically the average values of the position and that of the momentum of the center of mass which obey the classical predictions at all times (as we do now).